elhombretecla/ConnectFlow/README.md

 # ConnectFlow - Penpot Plugin

-ConnectFlow is a Penpot plugin that replicates the core functionality of Figma's "Autoflow" plugin.
-It enables users to generate, manage, and customize visual connectors between selected objects on the Penpot canvas.
+ConnectFlow is a Penpot plugin for creating, styling, and managing visual connectors between objects.
+It streamlines the process of building diagrams and user flows directly on the canvas.

 ## Features